wp-plugins/redi-restaurant-reservation/readme.txt

 Do you want to have some new functionality or if you have any other questions please contact us by email: <a href="mailto:info@reservationdiary.eu">info@reservationdiary.eu</a>

+= Other plugins =
+* If you need to manage more complex reservations, please check our <a href="http://wordpress.org/plugins/redi-reservation/" target="_blank">ReDi Reservation</a>
+ plugin too.
 == Installation ==

 1. Click on "Install now" to install plugin